How international trade agencies help businesses go global - evokeAG.

 Farm management software company, AgriWebb and Safe Ag Systems, are two great examples, of how Australian agritech startups can strategically tap into UK’s burgeoning agritech market.

-RELATED ARTICLE: AgriWebb’s investor journey into the UK
+RELATED ARTICLE: AgriWebb’s investor journey to the UK

 There are some really good incentives too, Tess said, as the UK government has a clear strategy for agritech and continues to invest more in the sector, with a rising emphasis on food security.